☀️

 Key Bible Verses

-Genesis 25:26 Afterward his brother came out with his hand holding Esau's heel, so his name was called Jacob.
+Genesis 25:26 His brother came out, with his hand grasping Esau's heel; so he was named Jacob.

 Related Words